Sharanumesta/school-management-api-nodejs-mysql/README.md

 ## Features

 1. **Add New Schools**
-   - Allows users to add school details (name, address, latitude, and longitude) into the system.
+   - Allows users to add school details (id(PK), name, address, latitude, and longitude) into the system.
    - Validates user input for accuracy and consistency before storing the data.

 2. **Retrieve Schools by Proximity**